 As all the activity in Annoto is measured and presented within the Annoto Analytics and Insights dashboard (more info about it can be found here), Annoto can be used as extra credit, bonus points or as part of the class grading.

 qualitative measures (the content of the comments – can use the “educator’s thumbs up” for acknowledgement and marking)

 a combination of both options (number of good comments, for example)

 In order to be notified on new comments and replies in your course or videos, follow the group.
 You can follow it either from the Annoto menu or from the "Following" option from the dashboard (Just make sure you are not already following).

 If you wish to learn about all of Annoto's following options (for example: how to follow only replies to your comments), click here to read all about it.

-Encourage your students to follow discussions.
-This way students will be informed on new comments and replies.
+Encourage your learners to follow discussions.
+This way learners will be informed on new comments and replies.
 These notifications will get them back to the video, to re-watch it, learn new things and have a deeper understanding of the studied materials.

 If you wish to know the context of a specific comment in the video - simply click on the comment's time-tag!
 This will take you to the exact moment in the video the comment refers to.

 Annoto's Time-Line in the video can be a helpful indicator to understand what parts of the video may require attention.
 Moments in the video that include many comments (will be presented by a high bar) indicate a vigorous discussion.
 This can be due to an extremely interesting topic, that got the users talking about it or it can point on places in which learners are struggling.

 A high brown bar, for example, represents a place that includes many questions.
 It might be worthwhile to see what it's all about.